What type of content do you primarily create?

 Check out these best webcams for streaming in 2023 to help you find the right one for your needs.

-Capture card (for console gamers)
+Capture card (for console gaming)

 If you’re live streaming from a gaming console like a Sony Playstation, Microsoft Xbox One, or Nintendo Switch, you might want to look into ways to record your sessions instead.
 Capture cards can do that.